spacecloud-io/space-docs/content/essentials/data-modelling/types-and-directives.md

 Space Cloud auto-generates the value of `ID` fields with [ksuid](https://github.com/segmentio/ksuid) (sortable unique identifiers) if you don't provide their value during mutation.

-As of now, only `ID` fields can have primary and unique key constraints.
+As of now, only `ID` fields can have primary, unique key and default value constraints.
 If you want to alter this behaviour, contribute your thoughts on this [Github issue](https://github.com/spaceuptech/space-cloud/issues/479).

 **Example:** Uniquely identify an order in an e-commerce app: